tigersmuseum/soldiers/doc/parsing.md

 # Parsing mentions of Soldiers

 Source may be unstructured text or entries in spreadsheets.
-How spreadsheets are structured depends on the source and the trnascriber.
+How spreadsheets are structured depends on the source and the transcriber.
 There will be a lot of variety.

 The basic approach is to construct Soldiers XML, whatever the source.